 Pour the egg mixture over the layer of potatoes.
 Sprinkle the top of the eggs with ham (or sausage), bell peppers, and onion.

 Bake the casserole for 30 – 45 minutes.
-Once it has baked for 30 minutes, check the casserole.
+Since baking times may vary, once the hash brown casserole has baked for 30 minutes, check the casserole.
 You want to bake it until the eggs have set.
 If the eggs are still runny or jiggly, continue to bake for an additional 10-15 minutes and then re-check.

 What are some good sides to go along with a breakfast casserole?What to serve with this casserole?